Ankush9225/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Ankush**.
-I’m an doing Masters from National Institute of technology Calicut and I am  passionate on  working with data .
+I’m an doing Masters from National Institute of technology Calicut and I am  passionate on  working with data and learning new Technologies.